erikdidriksen/commonplace-book/README.md

 > Debugging is like being the detective in a crime movie where you are also the murderer.
 >
 > <cite>&ndash; Filipe Fortes

+> Nothing is more dangerous than an idea if it's the only one you have.
+>
+> <cite>&ndash; Emil-Auguste Chartier, *Propos sur la religion*, 1938